Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems

-To explicitly construct the transformation to port Hamiltonian form let us first discuss the special case that $ \bD= - \bD^T$, i.e., $\bS=0$.
-Considering the matrix $\bK$ in \eqref{Kdef}, to have $\bK\geq 0$, we must have $\bP=0$, and the block $\bV_{0,2}$ in the transformation of the feedthrough term is void, while $\bV_0=\bV_{0,1}$ is any orthogonal matrix.
-Then we can express the conditions (\ref{LMItrans}) and (\ref{LMIconst}) in terms of the factor $T$ in a factorization $\bQ=\bT\bT^T$. \begin{corollary} For a state-space system of the form \eqref{GenSys} with $ \bD+ \bD^T=0$ the following two statements are equivalent: \begin{enumerate} \item There exists a change of basis $\bx= \bT\bz$ with an invertible matrix $\bT\in \bRnn$ such that the resulting realization in the new basis has PH structure as in (\ref{FullPHSys}). \item There exists an invertible matrix $\bT$ such that
+To explicitly construct the transformation to port-Hamiltonian form let us first discuss the extreme case that $\hat \bS=0$, i.e., that $ \bD= - \bD^\top$.
+Considering the matrix $\bK$ in \eqref{Kdef}, to satisfy $\bK\geq 0$, we must have $\bP=0$, and the block $\bV_{0,2}$ in the transformation of the feedthrough term is void, while $\bV_0=\bV_{0,1}$ is any orthogonal matrix. \begin{corollary} For a state-space system of the form \eqref{GenSys} with $ \bD+ \bD^\top=0$ the following two statements are equivalent: \begin{enumerate} \item There exists a change of basis $\bx= \bT^{-1}\bfxi$ with an invertible matrix $\bT\in \bRnn$ such that the resulting realization in the new basis {together with the same $\bu$ and $\by$ ($\bV=\bI$ in (\ref{IOtransformations}))} has port-Hamiltonian structure as in (\ref{FullpHSys}). \item There exists an invertible matrix $\bT$ such that